Last updated on May 23rd, 2019 at 01:01 pm

-These days, more diet pills contain natural, plant-based ingredients for health-conscious consumers who are also concerned with safety.
+These days, more dietary supplements contain natural, plant-based ingredients for health-conscious consumers who are also concerned with safety.

-The effect a diet pill has on your body depends on the active ingredients used in it.
+The effect that dietary supplements have on your body depends on the active ingredients used in it.
 For instance, some diet pills contain caffeine which can increase thermogenesis.
 This the is heat production in your body that gives a boost to your metabolism and burns fat.